zaenalmuttgit/wordpress-code-snippets/README.md

 - Add X-Content-Type-Options
 - Redirect Product Feed
 - Shortcode for dinamic FAQ Category
+- Schema Markup for FAQ in Product Category

 Each snippet is tested and optimized for performance and security.